AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md

 >[!NOTE]
 >
->*Não* use extensões de arquivo em seus arquivos de metadados (.txt ou outro).
+>*Não* use extensões de arquivo em seus arquivos de metadados (.txt ou outros).

 <!--In the name syntax, you'll notice a parent ID variable.
 Don't confuse it with the parent ID used in the [metadata file contents](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md).
 These 2 variables seem similar, but they represent different things:-->

-* The middle component **0** is technically the Parent ID, which is a legacy field.
-The value should always be set as **0**.
+* O componente intermediário **0** é tecnicamente a ID pai, que é um campo herdado.
+O valor deve ser sempre definido como **0**.
-* A ID secundária pode ter um valor entre 1 e 10, dependendo da dimensão.
+* A ID filho pode ter um valor entre 1 e 10, dependendo da dimensão.
 Consulte abaixo:

-## Child ID dimensions {#child-dimension}
+## Dimensões de ID filho {#child-dimension}

-No nome do arquivo de metadados, o ID filho é um identificador que classifica o tipo de dados em um arquivo e o coloca em uma hierarquia.
-Você pode marcar a ID secundária no nome do arquivo com as seguintes IDs de categoria:
+No nome do arquivo de metadados, a ID filho é um identificador que classifica o tipo de dados em um arquivo e o coloca em uma hierarquia.
+Você pode marcar a ID filho no nome do arquivo com as seguintes IDs de categoria:

 1. Campanha
 1. Creative
 1. Disposição
 1. Exchange
 1. Site
-1. Advertiser (if using integration codes in a [data source](../../../features/manage-datasources.md#details))
+1. Anunciante (se estiver usando códigos de integração em uma fonte [de](../../../features/manage-datasources.md#details)dados)
-1. Ordem de inserção (IO)
+1. Ordem de inserção (E/S)
-1. Vertical (ou seja, um setor específico ou uma categoria de negócios como "computadores," automóveis "automóveis", etc.)
+1. Vertical (ou seja, uma indústria ou categoria comercial específica como "computadores", "automóveis", "bens imobiliários" etc.)
-1. Táticas
+1. Tático
-1. Unidade de negócios ou marca
+1. Unidade comercial ou marca

 ## Exemplo {#example}

-Para um arquivo de metadados Creative, o nome do arquivo pode ser 20190115_ 0_ 2.
+Para um arquivo de metadados Creative, o nome do arquivo pode ser 20190115_0_2.

 <!--Let's take a look at how you would use these IDs in a metadata file name.
 As an example, say your data file consists of campaign creatives.
 In this case, the campaign is a parent object and the creatives are child objects because they belong to, or are contained by, the campaign.
 As a result, you'd choose the following IDs for the metadata file name: